Medical Records

 • Structured SOAP notes with templates

-• Lab results with species-specific reference ranges
+• Manual and in-house lab results with reference ranges

 • Prescriptions with refill tracking and DEA logging

-• Vaccination records with auto-generated certificates
+• Vaccination records with dose and due-date history

 openvpm.com/records